 It was during this time that his brother, Jack, received the following telegram.

 “=YOUR BROTHER SERGEANT LEWIS H BRITTAN REPORTED A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN THE PHILIPPINE ISLANDS LETTER FOLLOWS=

 “ULIO THE ADK GENL.”

-In July 1944, time that Lew was selected to be sent to Japan in a detachment of 1033 POWs who were boarded onto the Nissyo Maru.
+In July 1944, Lew was selected to be sent to Japan in a detachment of 1033 POWs who were boarded onto the Nissyo Maru.
 It was also at that time that his parents received a second from the War Department.

 At first, like the other prisoners, Lew viewed the detail as a means of escape from life in the camps.
 He would later regret this belief.
 He and the other POWs had been put in the hold of the ship, back to back, while standing up.
 When the hold was full, the Japanese closed the hatches and put the remaining 600 POWs in the other holds.

 The ship sailed on July 17 and dropped anchor off the breakwater of the harbor.
 For the first day and a half, the POWs were not fed.
 When they were fed, they received rice and vegetables and a canteen cup of water.
 They would receive this meal and the amount of water twice a day.
 When it sailed at 8:00 A.M. as part of a convoy which sailed north by northeast.